Insta360Develop/CameraSDK-Android/README.md

 If you have a `WorkWrapper` of HDR Image, you can generate it to one image file by `HDR Stiching`.

 > Note: This is a time-consuming operation and needs to be processed in a child thread.

-> Note: Only local file could be generate, please download the files from camera first.

 ```Java
 boolean isSuccessful = StitchUtils.generateHDR(WorkWrapper workWrapper, String hdrOutputPath);